Mainstream shonens are bad by default.

 This appeared the same year as Yuri on ice, but obviously the skater guys are better animated.

-This caused again a discussion about what is a mainstream shonen or if mainstream shonens are bad, and of course if you say “yes” you get called a “hipster”.
+This caused again a discussion about what is a mainstream shonen or if mainstream shonens are bad, and of course if you say “yes” you get called a “hipster”, a “contrarian” or you get some “oh so because now it’s popular, now it’s bad!”

 Of course, people who make that accusation either have no idea what hipster means or they just want to win an argument by ad hominem so they throw it there.
 A hipster, in the regard that affects this conversation, would be someone who rejects everything that is popular because they want to make a part of their identity to not watch popular stuff.
 They want to feel special for watching only obscure things that only they know.
 That is completely different to not wanting to watch a type of series because you know it’ll be bad.